Cretaceous Terrestrial Revolution: Duration

-The Cretaceous Terrestrial Revolution (abbreviated KTR), also known as the Angiosperm Terrestrial Revolution (ATR) by authors who consider it to have lasted into the Palaeogene, describes the intense diversification of angiosperms, insects, reptiles, birds, and mammals during the Middle to Late Cretaceous, from around 125 Ma to 80 Ma.
+The KTR is traditionally considered to have started in the Early Cretaceous and continued to the Late Cretaceous, from around 125 Mya to 80 Mya.
 Alternatively, according to Michael Benton, the ATR is proposed to have lasted from 100 Ma, when the first highly diverse angiosperm leaf floras are known, to 50 Ma, during the Early Eocene Climatic Optimum, by which point most crown lineages of angiosperms had evolved.